 April 3, 2015

-The Springs Stewardship Institute launched its redesigned website.
+The Springs Stewardship Institute has launched its redesigned website.
 The new site is mobile friendly and offers improved navigability for researchers, land managers, and other site visitors.
 Springs Online, SSI's online database, is still located at its domain, springsdata.org, and the previous domain, springstewardship.org will automatically forward visitors to the new site.

 March 31, 2015

-Dr. Larry Stevens and Jeri Ledbetter will be attending the 5th International Multidisciplinary Conference on Hydrology and Ecology in Vienna Austria.
+Dr. Larry Stevens and Jeri Ledbetter will be attending the 5th International Multidisciplinary Conference on Hydrology and Ecology in Vienna, Austria.
 They will be presenting their research, “Springs Ecosystem Inventory, Assessment, and Systematic Information Management: A Global Approach,” to members of the European Union to spread awareness of Springs Stewardship.
-They will be representing SSI and the Museum of Northern Arizona at this prestigious, international event.
+They will be representing SSI and the Museum of Northern Arizona at this prestigious international event.

 March 25, 2015

 A wandering Arizona Tiger Salamander was found by Dr. Larry Stevens, along with a group of Prescott College students and faculty, along the banks of the Colorado River in Grand Canyon National Park.
-The salamander has never been seen in this habitat before, believed to prefer higher elevations.
+The salamander has never been seen in this habitat before, and it was believed to prefer higher elevations.
 Read more about this discover in the Arizona Daily Sun's feature article.

 February 20, 2015